All plans for this workshop are a "go" as of June 12th!

 Joe Ferrannini of Grave Stone Matters of Hoosick Falls, NY will lead the workshop to be held Friday through Monday, 10-13 July.
 This intensive beginner four-day workshop is hands-on but you can also attend as an observer.

-We start with a very informative classroom session and then we will walk over to the cemetery to cover techniques for cleaning stones and straightening leaning stones.
+We start with a very informative classroom session in the Lubec Town Hall at 40 School Street, Lubec on Friday morning, and then we will walk over to the cemetery to cover techniques for cleaning stones and straightening leaning stones.
 Joe will also cover how to cast a new base; how to mix and work with stone-specific epoxies and soft mortars; clamping, setting, and lifting techniques; and much more.
 Every workshop is different as you never know what you will run into as you start working on a stone.

 You may be familiar with Lubec because of its iconic red and white striped West Quoddy Head Light.
 The setting is beautiful with the ocean just across the street from Bayview Cemetery where we will be working.